rehierl/node-tree-outliner/1-0-mathematics/1-1-0-multiset.md

 ```
 multisets
 -------------
 order:       none

-slots:  c1 c2
+components:  c1 c2
              | /
-values: v1
+elements:    v1
 ```

 <!-- ======================================================================= -->
 ## core concept

-* values may be grouped into multisets of values
+* elements may be grouped into multisets
-* multisets are not paired with an order-relation
+* a multiset is not paired with an order-relation
 * i.e. there is no order on the underlying set of components
+* i.e. all components are considered to be equal
 * synonymous - group, collection, etc.
 * multisets are complex values

-`ms1 := < c1:v1, c2:v2, c3:v1 >` or short `< v1, v2, v1 >`
+`ms1 := < c1:v1, c2:v2, c3:v1 >`, or short `< v1, v2, v1 >`

-* a multiset holds one component per value
+* a multiset holds one component per element
-* the number of components in a multiset is referred to as its "cardinality"
-* the components within a multiset have no order - i.e. no first/last component
-* a component is allowed to hold the value of another component
-* i.e. different components may hold identical values
+* different components may hold the same element
-* i.e. a `1:N` relationship between values and components
+* i.e. a `1:N` relationship between elements and components
 * the "multiplicity" of `v1` is `2` because `v1` appears twice within `ms1`
 * `(vi != vj) -> (ci !== cj)`, but not vice versa

-`ms2 := < e1:v1, e2:v1, e3:v2 >` or short `< v1, v1, v2 >`
+`ms2 := < e1:v1, e2:v1, e3:v2 >`, or short `< v1, v1, v2 >`

 * `(ms2 == ms1)` => `ms1` is considered to be equal to `ms2`
-* i.e. both have the same distinct values, and the same multiplicity per value
+* i.e. both have the same elements, and the same multiplicity per element

 definition

 * `V := < vi | (vi holds an odd integer) >`
-* instead of listing each value, multisets may be defined by specifying a condition that must be satisfied by each value
+* instead of listing each element, multisets may be defined by specifying a condition that must be satisfied by each element
 * alternative notations - `<:>`, `<;>`, `<,>`, etc.
 * i.e. a set-builder-like notation

 <!-- ======================================================================= -->
 ## which characters to use?

-* in general, `{` and `}` are used to group values into multisets
+* in general, `{` and `}` are used to group elements into multisets
 * this pair of characters is however misleading as they are also used for sets
-* however, in contrary to multisets, simple sets hold distinct values only
+* however, in contrary to multisets, simple sets hold distinct elements only
 * `(` and `)` could be confused with sequences
 * `[` and `]` could be confused with arrays/sequences
 * both of these pairs imply some order of components